How do I troubleshoot high CPU usage in Amazon Redshift?

 - Use Amazon CloudWatch to monitor spikes in CPU utilization.

-The following factors can impact the CPU utilization on your Amazon Redshift cluster:
+The following factors can impact the CPU utilization on your Redshift cluster:

-- An increased workload (because there are more queries running).
-The increase in workload also increases the number of database connections, causing higher query concurrency.
+- An increased workload (due to more queries running).
+The increase in workload increases the number of database connections, causing higher query concurrency.

-- More database connections, which can also be a result of idle sessions present in the cluster.
+- More database connections.
+This can be a result of idle sessions present in the cluster.
 Idle sessions can cause additional lock contention issues.

 While the queries are running, retrieve locking information.
 To identify long-running sessions, use the following SQL query: